Who Qualifies for the Weight Management Program?

 - Group counseling occurs on Thursdays from 4-5pm, 2 times a month

-- Individual appointments are currently available on Tuesdays, Wednesdays, and Thursdays.
+- Individual appointments are currently available on Monday mornings, Tuesdays, Thursdays and Friday afternoons.

 What is the cost?
 Is it covered by insurance?